 In memoriam (Feb 14, 1966 - Aug 11, 2014).

 Founded in 1995, King Never began its conceptual life as an outlet for guitarist Matt's explorations in real-time looping techniques.
+The name King Never comes from a passage of Fydor Dostoevsky's classic novel Crime and Punishment.
 Over time, King Never morphed into a "full band" studio project featuring many guest collaborators, including Able Cain alumni Greg Asher and Jordan Reading, Jeff Elbel (Ping), Jake Wood (Super Adventure Club), Evan Parandes, and Kristy McCabe.

 Around May 2012, King Never became a true band.
 After ignoring a co-worker's suggestion to audition his brother, who was "pretty good on bass," for far too long, Matt finally met bassist Karl Lane.
 Karl joined on the spot.
 After a handful of auditions, drummer Scott Gontjes was added to the lineup.
 The trio played a number of well received gigs in the greater Sacramento area.